 New Yorkers in the Upper West Side swear by Eli's Food Market for top-quality produce and fresh-baked goods.
 Simply called "Eli's" by the locals, this is one of Bobby's go-to groceries for seasonal ingredients such as heirloom tomatoes.

 On Food Network's Boy Meets Grill, Bobby Flay samples smoky classics at Biscuit BBQ in Brooklyn, NY.

 For his all-you-can-eat shrimp buffet, Bobby stops by Pacific Supermarket’s large seafood counter to pick up some fresh selections.
 This sizable market is also stocked with a diverse array of mouthwatering delicacies from all across Asia, including China, Vietnam, Japan and Korea.

-Bobby Flay dines at The Sea Grill at Rockefeller Center for fresh award-winning seafood dishes in a spectacular setting in New York, NY, on Food Network's Boy Meets Grill.
+Bobby Flay shops for fine Italian foods from Ceriello's in Grand Central, New York, NY, on Food Network's Boy Meets Grill.

 On Food Network's Boy Meets Grill, Bobby Flay buys fresh baked breads and handmade pretzels from Tom Cat Bakery in Long Island City, NY.